seth-way/rock-paper-scissors/README.md

 ### Wins + Challenges:

 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)
+- This project challenged my understanding of CSS animations & async delays.
+It was difficult, but rewarding to create a seamless UX, while keeping possible bugs out of the DOM during delays.
+- The 'console' was a complicated & layered element that required carefull planning and manipulation to create.
+Parts needed to be hidden and cursor events disabled as necessary to elimate unwanted DOM activities.
+- This is the most complex CSS I have built to date & required research in CSS variables, color blending, @keyframe animations, transitions, and layering through absolute-positioning.
+I'm very pleased with the final product.